Chart Color Schemes

 Health performance in High Wycombe is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-The rate of private health cover is very high at approximately 56% of the total population (~7,354 people).
-Mental health issues impact 9.2% of residents, while asthma affects 7.7%.
-A significant majority, 67.7%, declare themselves completely clear of medical ailments compared to 0% across Greater Perth.
-The area has 18.0% of residents aged 65 and over (2,377 people).
+The rate of private health cover is very high at approximately 56% of the total population, which amounts to around 7,418 people.
+The most common medical conditions in the area are mental health issues and asthma, impacting 9.2% and 7.7% of residents respectively.
+Conversely, 67.7% of residents declare themselves completely clear of medical ailments compared to 0% across Greater Perth.
+As of 2016 data, 18.0% of residents are aged 65 and over, totaling 2,398 people.
 Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health